 The years passed, I rebuilt my life, managed to get two books published, and worked to emotionally recover from the 1990s.

 I also created a business restoring vintage lighting, and, through the wonder of the internet, my business, located in the middle of nowhere, reached a national audience.
-From the start the business thrived and not a month goes by when I do not thank Al Gore (want to know why?)
+From the start the business thrived.

 The success of the business forced a relocation to a structure large enough to house it, and my personal life, and in 2014 I purchased the historic Cross House in Emporia, KS, about fifteen miles east of where I have lived since 1996.